16 Vayathinile: Accolades

-Remakes
+Dubbed version and remakes

 16 Vayathinile was remade in Telugu by K. Raghavendra Rao as Padaharella Vayasu (1978) and in Hindi by Bharathiraja as Solva Sawan (1979), with Sridevi reprising her role in both.
 It was also remade by M. Raj in Malay as Melati Putih (1984).
 In October 2009, actor Ganesh revealed that he and his wife bought the remake rights of 16 Vayathinile for Kannada.

 Legacy

 "I am [Bharathiraja's] very first fan ...
 These are not empty words.
 Before 16 Vayathiniles release, when he showed me the film, I wrote him a letter of appreciation.
 That's why I say that I'm his first fan and proud to be so."